Narrow-Code/WIG-Android/README.md

 Deleting an Ownership removes it completely fom the database.

 - Expand the Location that is holding the Ownership
-- Long hold click on the Ownership
+- Long hold click on the Ownerships trash icon
 - Click on the Delete button

 ### Delete Location <a name="delete-location"></a>
 Deleting a Location removes it completely from the database and returns all Ownerships to the Default Location.

-- Long hold click on the Location
+- Long hold click on the Locations trash icon
 - Click on the Delete button

 ## Settings <a name="settings"></a>